ggarcia453/Baseball-Stats-Predictor/README.md

 # Project Structure
 - src/: The src folder contains the python source files for model creation and training.
+- scripts/: The scripts folder contains the bash script files that can be used for training and evluating models.
 - api/: The spi folder contains the go and sql files for the API.

 # Model Creation Steps